-The Child Care Assistance Program is Kentucky's subsidy program that helps families pay and obtain child care.
-The Division of Child Care is responsible for all child care provider support and The Division of Family Support assists clients in applying for the program.
-The Division of Child Care coordiantes subsidy payments to providers, CCAP provider fraud reduction and registered providers.
+The Child Care Assistance Program provides subsidies to help families pay for child care.
+The Division of Child Care is responsible for all child care provider support and The Division of Family Support helps clients apply for the program.
+The Division of Child Care coordinates subsidy payments to providers, CCAP provider fraud reduction and registered providers.

-The goal of this program is to provide access to quality child care that allows parents to work, attend education and training programs and/or participate in the Kentucky Temporary Assistance Program.
-Child care subsidies are also available for child protective services.
+The goal of CCAP is to provide access to quality child care to enable parents to work, further their education and job training and/or participate in the Kentucky Temporary Assistance Program.
+Child care subsidies also are available for child protective services.

-Applications for the Child Care Assistance Program (CCAP) can be taken in the Department for Community Based Services offices in all 120 counties, by phone toll free at 1 (855) 306-8959, or online at benefind.ky.gov.
+CCAP applications are taken in Department for Community Based Services offices in all 120 counties, by phone toll free at 1 (855) 306-8959 or online at benefind.ky.gov.

 Kentucky Child Care Market Rate Study